n1c01a5/chat-client/README.md

 yarn start
 ```

-You can create multiple browser widows to test the chat.
+You can create multiple browser windows to test the chat.